-Lewisia is a gorgeous little plant, member of the Portulaca family, known for the attractive, fleshy, green leaves and ease of care common to members of this group.
+Lewisia is a gorgeous little plant, a member of the Portulaca family, known for the attractive, fleshy, green leaves and ease of care common to this group's members.
 With all the other garden chores required for a healthy garden, you can rest with Lewisia care.
 The succulents fend for themselves and bring astonishingly lovely flowers in late spring through early summer.

 Growing Conditions and General Care